 Police used search dogs in the hunt.
-Several schools in the area north of downtown Seattle were locked down while the hunt for the suspect continued, KOMO-TV reported.
+Several schools in the area north of downtown Seattle were locked down while the hunt continued, KOMO-TV reported.

 The shooting happened about 10:30 a.m. in Seattle’s Wallingford neighborhood at an office building called the Northlake Shipyard building, police said.

-Police spokeswoman Pam McCammon said one person was killed, two were critically injured and a fourth person suffered lesser injuries.
-Earlier, police had said five persons had been shot.
-There was no immediate explanation for the discrepancy.
+McCammon said one person was killed, two were critically injured and a fourth person suffered lesser injuries.
+Earlier, police had said five people had been shot.

 Jeannie Parr said she was about 6 feet from where the shootings took place.

 ``He came in calmly,″ she told Northwest Cable News. ``I didn’t hear any sounds of a confrontation or argument. ...
 All I heard was gunshots.″

 Scottie Pierce of Seattle Boat, across the street from where the shootings happened, said he was sending his employees home early.